QueryInbox

 Email automation examples

-Why it matters: The page earns impressions, but the current framing does not clearly promise practical examples.
+Why it matters: The page earns impressions, but the snippet does not clearly signal that it contains concrete examples searchers can borrow.

 Find the pages that already have attention, but not enough clicks

-Open a shorter queue of pages worth retesting first, with reasons and a clear first move instead of another pass through Search Console tables.
+Open a smaller queue of pages worth retesting first, with a reason and a concrete next move instead of another pass through Search Console tables.